mpkondrashin/opsalyzer-release/README.md

 ## Logging

-Logging is controlled by log_level and log_file parameters. log_file specifies a file to write log message and log_level verbosity of the log file:
+Logging is controlled by log_level and log_file parameters. log_file specifies file to write log message and log_level verbosity of the log file:

 - 0 - turn logging off
 - 1 - log only warnings
 - 2 - log general info messages also
 - 3 - enable debug logging

-**Warning:** log file is not limited in size anyhow, so after debugging, logging should be turned off.
+**Warning:** log file is not limited is size anyhow, so after debugging it should be turned off.

-## Prefilter Files

-Opsalyzer operations can be dramatically accelerated if [Periculosum](https://github.com/mpkondrashin/periculosum/) checker is used.
-This program provides the ability to check whenever particular file is supported by Analyzer to avoid unnecessary submissions.

-The latest version of Periculosum can be [downloaded from GitHub](https://github.com/mpkondrashin/periculosum/releases).
-Unpack contents of the downloaded archive to the same folder as Opsalyzer itself.
+## Opswat MetaDefender Core Configuration (TODO)